developer-onizuka/nvidia-docker_VirtualMachine2/README.md

 # /tmp/test.py
 ```

-# 7. Create the face_recognizer by using Dcokerfile on Virtual Machine
+# 7. Create the face_recognizer by using Dockerfile on Virtual Machine
 If you can run the test above, you might use the Dockerfile attached.
 ```
 $ mkdir face_recognizer